mjrgh/PinscapePico/README.md

 boot loader, bypassing any software loaded in flash.
-Since it's impossible to erase the boot loader program itself (as it's stored in unerasable ROM), and since the BOOTSEL button physically bypasses the flash during the reset, there's nothing that an errant firmware program can do to derail this assertion of Boot Loader control.
+Since it's impossible to erase the boot loader program itself (as it's stored in unerasable ROM), and since the BOOTSEL button physically bypasses the flash during the reset, there's nothing that a firmware program can do to prevent this assertion of Boot Loader control, even if it were deliberately trying to.

 After you perform the BOOTSEL maneuver, the Pico should appear as a virtual thumb drive on your Windows desktop.
 You can now replace the